Notice on loo door at Leicester station this afternoon:

 “The four most over-rated things in life are champagne, lobster, anal sex and picnics.”

 ''I respect kindness in human beings first of all, and kindness to animals.
 I don't respect the law; I have a total irreverence for anything connected with society except that which makes the roads safer, the beer stronger, the food cheaper and the old men and old women warmer in the winter and happier in the summer.''
+[Which could be law, Brendan, but we know what you mean.]

-“It doesn't seem to me that this fantastically marvelous universe, this tremendous range of time and space and different kinds of animals, and all the different planets, and all these atoms with all their motions, and so on, all this complicated thing can merely be a stage so that God can watch human beings struggle for good and evil - which is the view that religion has.
+“It doesn't seem to me that this fantastically marvellous universe, this tremendous range of time and space and different kinds of animals, and all the different planets, and all these atoms with all their motions, and so on, all this complicated thing can merely be a stage so that God can watch human beings struggle for good and evil - which is the view that religion has.
 The stage is too big for the drama.”

 Richard P. Feynman